kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 to updating a smaller number of eviction requesters, when a better deadline value is agreed upon.
 The validation also ensures that the interval of values that can be set is reasonable.

 ### EvictionRequest Process

 The following diagrams describe what the EvictionRequest process will look like for each actor:

 ![eviction-request-process](eviction-request-process.svg)

+#### EvictionRequest Completion and Deletion

+The eviction request is considered complete if:
+- The referenced pod has reached the terminal phase (`Succeeded` or `Failed`), signalling a successful eviction.
+- The referenced pod no longer exists (has been deleted from etcd), signalling a successful eviction.
+- The request is cancelled; the length of the `.spec.requesters` is 0 and the `.status.evictionRequestCancellationPolicy` is set to `Allow`.

+Eviction controller will then set the `Complete` condition to `True`.

+Requesters should be able to control when an EvictionRequest is deleted.
+They can wait until the pod terminates to delete it.
+Alternatively, they can set the owner reference to the pod so that the EvictionRequest is automatically garbage collected.

 ### EvictionRequest Cancellation Examples